 Beginning in Spring 2017, students will automatically earn program credit for enrollment in the following courses as long as the student is earning a permanent letter grade (no pass/fail).
 No proposal submission is necessary to earn these credits:

 - Any course numbered 295, 395, or 495

 - AMST 350

 - BMME 698

 - PSYC 270, 403, 530

 Graduate-Level Coursework (Same Credit Hours as Course Enrollment)

 Successfully complete a graduate-level course (those typically restricted to graduate students and requiring special permission for undergraduates to register).
-The courses below have been pre-approved to earn honors program credit.
+The courses below have been pre-approved to earn honors program credit as long as the student is earning a permanent letter grade (no pass/fail).
 To apply for credit for courses not on the list below, please submit a proposal to Honors Carolina for approval.

 - Any 700-, 800- or 900-level course

 - BIOS 600, 611, 662, 663, 664, 665, 668, 691